 Your portfolio submission consists of two elements: Digital Work Samples (directions for formatting below); and a corresponding Image List.

 Digital Work Samples: Via upload, submit at least 10 artworks formatted as JPG files.
 This should represent your best original art work in at least two different media (drawing, painting, sculpture, photography, collage, etc.).
 Up to one detail of each artwork can also be submitted.
 Do NOT send originals.
 JPGs should be named in the following structure:yourlastname _title_viewnumber.jpg

 For example, if Jane Doe is submitting two views of "Red Square" the file names would be doe _redsquare_01.jpg and doe _redsquare_02.jpg.*

 Image List: You will also need to upload an Image Identification List.
 The list should provide corresponding information for each of the artworks submitted as Digital Work Samples.
 Organize the document to include the artist’s full name, title, date, material and dimensions of each piece.
 You may also include a short paragraph with describing your thoughts behind each piece.

 Instructions: To upload your art work and image identification list, click here to open your digital media portfolio in a new window.

 *Although we technically support several file formats, we will only accept artwork uploaded in jpg format.

-If you have questions regarding the Art Scholarship or the Department of Art and Art History, call 901-843-3833 or email email@example.com.
+If you have questions regarding the Art Scholarship or the Department of Art and Art History (for studio art only), call 901-843-3833 or email firstname.lastname@example.org.